shellhue/Cifar10/README.md

-This is a interview project for AI engineer of a **SECRET COMPANY**.
+This is an interview project for AI engineer of a **SECRET COMPANY**.

 ## Targets
 - [x] reproduce the results of resnet on Cifar10 with pytorch.